Amaka202/usercards/README.md

+created with React and users API, this project makes api call and displays the result in cards. with a search button to locate particular users by name

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).